Uniswap/docs/versioned_docs/version-V1/overview/degens/about.md

 sidebar_position: 1
 ---

-The minting process for Nifty League was a one-of-a-kind spectacle that allowed minters the ability to design their own DEGEN using the Mint-O-Matic!
+The minting process for Nifty League allowed minters the ability to design their own DEGEN using our Mint-O-Matic, which our community absolutely loved!

 ![](/img/mintomatic.gif)

-There were 6 tribes which include: apes, humans, dogs, frogs, cats, and aliens.
-This decision not only affects available character traits and accessories, but determines certain in-game mechanics and special moves.
-During the sale you can check our DEGENS page to browse through minted DEGENS to determine which tribes are rarer than others.
-Players will naturally gravitate towards certain characters based on their personal preferences as gameplay and special moves may be quite different between them for certain games.
-You’ll be able to select which of your characters to use before each game (so no harm in having one of each tribe!) 😉
+There are 6 tribes of DEGENs: apes, humans, dogs, frogs, cats, and aliens.

+The DEGEN's design affected available character traits and accessories, and determined certain in-game mechanics and special moves.

+Minters were able to browse through already minted DEGENS to determine which tribes were rarer than others and what type of DEGEN they gravitated toward.

+Although our NFTs minted out in October 2021, they can be purchased on the secondary market via [OpenSea](https://opensea.io/collection/niftydegen).